 I wrote my first article about the impact tourism was having in Ladakh.
 This remote region, known as ‘Little Tibet’, is on the Tibetan plateau in India.
 My writing was untrained and impassioned.
 My first 2000-word feature was published in Nova Magazine with two of my travel photos in 1996.
 I had become a published writer and photographer!

 This inspired me to go to university and study journalism.
 I started my undergraduate degree part-time when my son was one.
 He was eight when I graduated in 2005.
-I completed a Bachelor of Arts in Mass Communication (Journalism and Public Relations), with results placing me within the top five per cent of Murdoch University students.
+I completed a Bachelor of Arts in Mass Communication (Public Relations and Journalism).
+My results placed me within the top five per cent of Murdoch University students.

 I found my calling in feature writing.
 I had a portfolio of 50 published articles when I graduated.
 My dream was to have a feature published in National Geographic magazine.

-For the past decade, I have been in leadership and management roles.
-I completed executive leadership training in 2018 and became an organisational coach in 2020.
-I’m currently progressing my training to become an accredited coach with the International Coaching Federation.
+I became interested in coaching when I completed executive leadership training in 2018.
+I became a certified organisational coach in 2020.
+I’ll continue to progress my training to become an accredited coach with the International Coaching Federation.